 The seal and coat of arms of Johan Maelwael have been known since the end of the 19th century, but so far only the orthography has been examined, which has led to much confusion.
 Even though the surviving stamps have been damaged, it can still be traced that he himself wrote his name as Johan Maelwael.
 Until now his coat of arms was never examined.
 Its three linden leaves and central bud is depicted in three contemporary armorials as well as the founding certificate of Cleves Order of Knighthood.
 The high social position of the Maelwael family in the County of Cleves and the city of Nijmegen corresponds to the status of Johan Maelwael’s in-laws.
 This partly explains the ease with which Johan Maelwael rose to the positions of head of the workshop of Philip the Bold in Dijon, as well as his valet de chambre.

 The Exaltation of the Cross.
-A High Density of Meanings: From Black Lives Matter to Good Governance and Zacharias.
+A High Density of Meanings: From Africans to Zacharias. (pp. 204-245)